krazeemonkee/itslikesoup-anytype/content/posts/001 ~ goddess of order/index.md

 ## the power of order

-<p style="padding: 0; margin: 0 0 0 0; text-align: justify"> <span style="color: yellow;">order</span> is the soil from which all good things grow 🌱 it cultivates a controlled environment in which peace + focus can be curated, granting one the opportunity to spend their attention not on distractions but on building + creating 💐 <span style="color: yellow;">order</span> shifts the entropic state of a system away from chaos + randomness, restoring balance + harmony where gaining control over causes yields more predictive, expected effects ⚖️ in an <span style="color: yellow;">ordered</span> system, all individual pieces are fully accounted for where the composition, as a whole, can be seen from above, revealing the relations connecting all of its components 🧩
+<p style="padding: 0; margin: 0 0 0 0; text-align: justify"> <span style="color: yellow;">order</span> is the soil from which all good things grow 🌱 it cultivates a controlled environment in which peace + focus can be curated, granting one the opportunity to spend their attention not on distractions but on building + creating 💐 <span style="color: yellow;">order</span> shifts the entropic state of a system away from chaos + randomness, restoring balance + harmony ⚖️ by gaining a greater grasp on the causes/input of the system, one is afforded more predictive, expected effects/outcomes 🏭 in an <span style="color: yellow;">ordered</span> system, all individual pieces are fully accounted for where the composition can be viewed from above,
+revealing the relations connecting all the components  comprising the whole 🧩

 ## ma'at, goddess of order